Collaborative editing is a feature in the Business and Enterprise accounts that allows several users to work on the same project.

-Although isEazy allows various users to edit the same slide simultaneously, it can be frustrating for editors not having control over the actions of the rest.
+Although isEazy Author allows various users to edit the same slide simultaneously, it can be frustrating for editors not to have control over the actions of the rest.
 Therefore, here are some recommendations:

 - Create the project structure and set the project description before starting to collaborate in editing it.

-- Coordinate with the other users so that everyone works on a specific area in the contents structure.
+- Coordinate with the other users so that everyone works on a specific area in the structure of the content.

-- Try not to make changes on the structure when there are users working (deleting sections, moving an interactive whilst someone is editing it, etc.).
+- Try not to make changes to the structure when there are users working (deleting sections, moving an interactive whilst someone is editing it, etc.).
 This avoids other users getting confused or lost.

 Continue reading Collaborative editing